Frequently Asked Questions

 No. Employees must go through an approved lender for their mortgage loan.
 There are no exceptions.
 Approved lenders are reviewed annually.

 Yes.
 Employees who take advantage of the program are responsible for paying taxes on the loan as it is qualified as taxable income.
 The rate set by the IRS is .3965.
 Taxes are withheld from the employee’s paycheck each pay period.
 Human Resources sets the deduction to be withheld from the employee’s paycheck on a monthly or biweekly basis over a five year period.
-Further questions should be directed to Human Resources

 Only one forgivable loan is allowed per property.
 Eligible couples are only eligible for one loan on a property.